 Journey up steamy riverbanks flanking the world’s oldest rainforests where orangutans, pygmy elephants and clouded leopards set the stage for a uniquely Indonesian adventure.

-With a yacht as a launching pad for day trips into the jungle, experience the best of both worlds.
+With a charter yacht as a launching pad for day trips into the jungle, experience the best of both worlds.
 There is no better way of exploring remote wilderness than from the supreme comfort of a superyacht.

 The colossal island of Borneo is bigger than France, however deforestation threatens the endemic orangutan and other species in their disappearing natural habitats.